antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

 -	Provide an introduction to the concepts and algorithms used in ChIP-seq data
 -	Check the properties of binding sites based on methylation and acetylation data
 -	Relate this to expression data
--	Investigate the location of super enhancers on the genome
+-	Investigate the location of super-enhancers on the genome

 Some concepts
 ---